Harvest Home (novel): Reception

 A 1973 book review by Kirkus Reviews called the book "not only tethered to considerable earlier Americana but sometimes garroted by it—there's too much corn to husk before the last loaded third of the book."
-Writing in 1976 for The New York Times (a year after he published 'Salem's Lot, which was not a NYT best-seller), Stephen King critiqued his competitor's novel:"It isn't a great book, not a great horror novel, not even a great suspense novel ...
+Stephen King critiqued his competitor's novel, writing in 1976 for The New York Times:"It isn't a great book, not a great horror novel, not even a great suspense novel ...
 Never mind the best seller list.
 Mind this, instead: Sentence by sentence, paragraph by paragraph, it is a true book; it is an honest book in the sense that it says exactly what Tryon wanted to say.
 And if what he wanted to say wasn't exactly Miltonian, it does have this going for it: in forty years, when most of us are underground, there will still be a routine rebinding once a year for the library copies of Harvest Home".